Anomalous Higgs oscillations mediated by Berry curvature and quantum metric

-\textit{Example 1: Gapped graphene--} We now elucidate the role of band quantum geometry to the Higgs mode generation with a simple toy model of gapped graphene.
+\textit{Example A: Gapped graphene --} We now elucidate the role of band quantum geometry to the Higgs mode generation with a simple toy model of gapped graphene s-wave superconductor.
 We assume that $\mu>\Delta_0$ so that the pairing only occurs in the conduction band, and consider an incident external field with frequency $\Omega$.
 The system of differential equations can now be solved order by order in perturbation $\mathbf{A}$ using the Laplace transformation \cite{SM}.
-This gives the first order Higgs mode
+Solving Eq.(\ref{eom}) and Eq.(\ref{scc}) gives the first order Higgs mode: